Reaper0x1/metawiki/docs/proxmox/configuration/lxc-configuration.md

 Now, new files create in the container have the UID associated with the container user but they all belong to the <code>hostwrite</code> group.

 :::info
+- To view all acls from a folder run the following command: <code>getfacl /folder</code>
-To remove recursively all acls from a folder run the following command: <code>setfacl -b -R /folder</code>
+- To remove recursively all acls from a folder run the following command: <code>setfacl -b -R /folder</code>
 :::

 ### Docker